Nacnano/nacnano/README.md

 ## Hi!, I am Nacnano

-- <h4> A curious student with coding and mathematics skills who is seeking to contribute to the world. <h4>
+- A curious student with coding and mathematics skills who is seeking to contribute to the world
 - I like software engineering, mostly backend stuffs.
 You can view my resume ["Here"](https://resume-nacnano.vercel.app/).
+- Currently studying Computer Engineering at Chulalongkorn University Class of 2026

 ## Skills